Hydrocracking Valve Applications

 Letdown to Flare

-A part of the hydrogen rich gases exiting the HHPS are rycycled to the start of the processor to the CHPS.
-However cases can arise when hydrogen is not required by the CHPS or cannot be recycled.
+A part of the hydrogen-rich gases exiting the HHPS are recycled to the start of the processor to the CHPS.
+However, cases can arise when hydrogen is not required by the CHPS or cannot be recycled.
 In these cases the valuable hydrogen must be vented to flare.

 SchuF Control Valve Design